 Weak Given the potential risks, each allogenic transfusion should have a valid, defined, and justifiable indication, which must appear in the clinical history.
 Weak The transfusion of leuco-depleted allogenic blood should not be limited by doubts over the increase in the recurrence of cancer or peri-operative infection.
 In a patient who is hæmodynamically stable, one unit of erythrocyte concentrate should be transfused once only, with a re-evaluation at 24 hours.
-Strong At the time of transfusion, it is essential to check the match between the patient's details and those contained in the request for the blood components to be transfused.
+S Strong At the time of transfusion, it is essential to check the match between the patient's details and those contained in the request for the blood components to be transfused.
 A transfusion threshold should be defined as part of an overall strategy for optimum patient treatment.
-All patients undergoing major elective surgery must have a hæmogram before surgery, to avoid cancellations in the short term and to allow the appropriate treatment of anæmia.
-Weak Anæmia must be treated before major surgery to reduce exposure to allogenic transfusion.
-Weak In the post-operative period, a transfusion is required if hæmoglobin is s <70 g/l or <90 g/l in patients with cardiovascular disease.
-Weak All hospitals should use a programme for requesting blood so they can supply erythrocyte concentrates. $\checkmark$ For all patients undergoing surgery with major loss of blood, and who have signed a transfusion consent form, there must be a minimum supply of blood of their group in the blood bank.
-Strong Pre-operative autologous blood donation can be used to reduce exposure to allogenic blood, although it increases the total number of transfusions.
-Weak Pre-operative autologous blood donation must be aimed at men who present with Hb of between 110 and 145 g/l, and women who present with Hb of between 130 and 145 g/l.
-Strong Erythropoietin must be administered to patients under the age of 70 who are scheduled for surgery with major loss of blood and with Hb <130 g/l.
-Strong In healthy patients undergoing elective major surgery, erythropoietin can be used in combination with the autologous blood donation or to obtain multiple donations of erythrocytes and maintain adequate Hb on the day of surgery.
-Weak Acute normovolemic hæmodilution must be limited to patients with Hb levels that are sufficiently high to allow the extraction of 1000 ml of blood.
-Strong It is recommended that tranexamic acid be used in patients undergoing elective cardiac surgery with high risk of transfusion.
-Strong Tranexamic acid can be used to reduce blood loss and transfusion requirements in patients scheduled for knee-prosthesis surgery, when other blood-conservation techniques are inappropriate and major loss of blood is foreseen.
-Weak The re-infusion of blood recovered from the mediastinal drain, drawn out, and washed can be used for reducing allogenic transfusion in cardiac surgery.
+All patients undergoing major elective surgery must have a hemogram before surgery, to avoid cancellations in the short term and to allow the appropriate treatment of anæmia.
+Weak Anæmia must be treated before major surgery to reduce exposure to allogenic transfusion. , Weak In the post-operative period, a transfusion is required if hæmoglobin is s <70 g/l or <90 g/l in patients with cardiovascular disease. , Weak All hospitals should use a programme for requesting blood so they can supply erythrocyte concentrates.
+For all patients undergoing surgery with major loss of blood, and who have signed a transfusion consent form, there must be a minimum supply of blood of their group in the blood bank.
+S Strong Pre-operative autologous blood donation can be used to reduce exposure to allogenic blood, a though it increases the total number of transfusions. , Weak Pre-operative autologous blood donation must be aimed at men who present with Hb of between 110 and 145 g/l, and women who present with Hb of between 130 and 145 g/l.
+S Strong Erythropoietin must be administered to patients under the age of 70 who are scheduled for surgery with major loss of blood and with Hb <130 g/l.
+S Strong In healthy patients undergoing elective major surgery, erythropoietin can be used in combination with the autologous blood donation or to obtain multiple donations of erythrocytes and maintain adequate Hb on the day of surgery.
+S S S S S S S S S S S S S S S S S S S Weak Acute normovolemic hæmodilution must be limited to patients with Hb levels that are sufficiently high to allow the extraction of 1000 ml of blood. b ee s Strong It is recommended that tranexamic acid be used in patients undergoing elective cardiac surgery with high risk of transfusion.
+Strong Tranexamic acid can be used to reduce blood loss and transfusion requirements in patients scheduled for knee-prosthesis surgery, when other blood-conservation techniques are inappropriate and major loss of blood is foreseen. , Weak The re-infusion of blood recovered from the mediastinal drain, drawn out, and washed can be used for reducing allogenic transfusion in cardiac surgery.